sruthi41210/scRNAseq-Ovarian-Seurat-Monocle/CAPTIONS.md

 Dataset Source: Zhang Q. et al., 2022 — Ovarian cancer single-cell RNA-seq (CNGBdb, Science Advances, DOI: 10.1126/sciadv.abm1831)

 > Short, scannable captions for each figure in the analysis.
-> You can edit the "Takeaway" lines to match your handwritten submission exactly.

 ---